JohnSaidi/JohnSaidi/README.md

 <!-- - 🔭 I’m currently working on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 🌱 I’m currently learning: Data Structures Algorithms and Mysql
+- 🌱 I’m currently learning: React & Flask
 - 👯 I’m looking to collaborate on Building Cool Software
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/john-saidi-fortunato-564056195/)